akgoldberg/smooth_lottery/README.md

 ### Replicating Experiments

 In order to replicate synthetic data experiments from the paper "A Principled Approach to Randomized Selection under
-Uncertainty: Applications to Peer Review and Grant Funding", run python scripts `experiments/dataset_sims.py` (for worst-case model) and `synthetic_sims.py` (for probabilistic model.)
-Then, analysis of the generated data is replicable in the iPython notebooks `experiments/dataset_analysis.ipynb` and `synthetic_analysis.ipynb`.
+Uncertainty: Applications to Peer Review and Grant Funding", run python scripts `experiments/dataset_sims.py` (for worst-case model) and `experiments/synthetic_sims.py` (for probabilistic model.)
+Then, analysis of the generated data is replicable in the iPython notebooks `experiments/dataset_analysis.ipynb` and `experiments/synthetic_analysis.ipynb`.

 ## Directory Structure